cga-wm/advgis-delta/README.md

 * the Discussions for communicating ideas; we have daily topics that you will contribute towards on a weekly basis
 * the Wiki for something; I haven't thought of a use for it yet, but I might.

-Familiarize yourself with this web interface.
+Please familiarize yourself with this web interface.
 All textual elements (including comments and discussions) use Markdown syntax, so you can embellish your responses with **bold**, *italic*, ~~strikethrough~~, as well as create ordered (numbered) and unordered lists, tables, and embed images or links.
 See Resources links below for more.